willibrandon/CursorMCPMonitor/README.md

   - macOS: `~/Library/Application Support/Cursor/logs`
   - Linux: `~/.config/Cursor/logs`
 - `PollIntervalMs`: How often to check for new log lines (in milliseconds)
-- `LogPattern`: The log file pattern to monitor (defaults to "Cursor MCP.log")
+- `LogPattern`: The log file pattern to monitor (supports glob patterns like "Cursor MCP*.log")
-- `Logging:LogLevel:Default`: The verbosity level (Information, Debug, Warning, Error)
+- `Verbosity`: The verbosity level (Debug, Information, Warning, Error).
+Defaults to Debug to show all messages.
+- `Filter`: Optional text pattern to filter log content (only lines containing this text will be displayed)
 - `Serilog`: Configuration for structured logging (see [Serilog configuration](#serilog-configuration))

 You can also override settings using environment variables: